Biden will hold a big climate summit this week to reestablish U.S. leadership. Not everyone may follow.

 A U.N. climate report released Monday described a “relentless” worsening of climate conditions in 2020 and concluded that the coronavirus pandemic has done little to slow the warming of the planet.

 U.N.
-Secretary General António Guterres asked countries to commit to a target similar to the one Biden will likely endorse: a cut in global emissions of 45 percent by 2030.
+Secretary General António Guterres asked countries to commit to a target similar to the one Biden will probably endorse: a cut in global emissions of 45 percent by 2030.
 “The climate is changing, and the impacts are already too costly for people and the planet,” Guterres said Monday.

 At a news conference, Guterres welcomed a joint statement over the weekend that pledged U.S.-Chinese cooperation on climate change.